online-go/gtp2ogs/docs/OPTIONS-LIST.md

 use the ones you want only, no need to use them all !

+The options below are clickable links, so that you can share the link to the wanted option :

 #### host
 ```--host``` OGS Host to connect to (default online-go.com)